 Other medicines and Zejula

 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.

+Zejula can affect how other medicines work.
+It is particularly important that you mention any medicines containing the active substance, metformin (used to lower blood sugar), as your doctor may need to adjust the dose of metformin.